Psoriasis: Causes, Symptoms and Treatment

 • Erythrodermic Psoriasis: A rare, severe form, leading to a widespread peeling red rash.
 It may follow another type of psoriasis, often seen post steroid withdrawal, and is considered a medical emergency.

-• Minimizing smoking and alcohol consumption
+• Minimizing skin injury and picking

 Nail psoriasis, which shows distal onycholysis (lifting of the nail plate), and oil spots (yellow spots where the psoriasis is in the nail bed).